xwmx/nb/README.md

 `nb` bookmarks are Markdown documents created using a combination of user input and data from the bookmarked page.
-The `nb` bookmark format is intended to be readable, editable, and clearly organized for greatest accessibility.
+The `nb` bookmark format is intended to be readable, editable, convertible, renderable, and clearly organized for greatest accessibility.

 Bookmarks are identified by a `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within `<` and `>` characters.